Title

-Scholars Online Greek Curriculum
+Scholars Online Greek Courses Sequence

 Classical Greek is generally regarded as being more difficult than Latin, and most students who tackle it find it so.
 It also has compensatorily great rewards, among them the opportunity to wrestle with some intriguing grammatical concepts not found in other western languages, a powerfully expressive vocabulary, the ability to read authors as diverse as Homer and Thucydides in their original tongues, and finally, for the Christian student, access to the New Testament in its original form.
 The study of Greek requires -- and helps develop -- perseverance, attention to detail, and a certain flexibility of mind about how ideas can be expressed.